ranliu98/ranliu98.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student at [Georgia Tech](https://www.gatech.edu/).
-Last semester I was working with [Prof. Diyi Yang](https://www.cc.gatech.edu/~dyang888/experience.html) at her NLP lab.
-I am broadly interested in Machine Learning, Deep Learning, Natural Language Processing, and their application to address societal challenges.
+I am a second-year PhD student at [the Center for Machine Learning at Georgia Tech](https://ml.gatech.edu/) with [Electrical and Computer Engineering (ECE)](https://www.ece.gatech.edu/) as my home school.
+I conduct my research in the Neural Data Science Lab advised by [Prof. Eva Dyer](https://dyerlab.gatech.edu/).
+My research interest includes representation learning, generative learning, and their application in neuroimaging datasets.
+My research focuses on how we can better utilize machine perception to aid in the understanding of biomedical datasets.

 I received my bachelor of science degree from [Fudan University](https://www.fudan.edu.cn/en/) in Physics.
-I took quite a few courses about Computer Science, Social Science, and Mathematics during my undergraduate study.
+I took quite a few courses about Computer Science, Electrical Engineering, and Mathematics during my undergraduate study.

-The world is a mystery to me.
-Hence, I decide that I will be trying to become an excellent observer of people's behavior.